Festify/oauth-authorizator/README.md

 ```
 4. Call `oauth-authorizator.login()` at the appropriate time to start the authorization process.
 The access token will appear as observable property at `oauth-authorizator.accessToken` or will be available through the Promise's return value.

+## Manual Mode

+If you set the `manual`-attribute on `<oauth-receiver>`, the element will not attempt to parse the parameters on page load.
+Instead, you will need to call `<oauth-receiver>.receive()` in order to parse and send the OAuth get parameters.
+This could be useful if you want to show the user some content before redirecting back to the application.

 ## License
 MIT